informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

     - Use "production" mode by default.
 Use "development" mode only when you want to debug.
     - If this environment variable is not defined, it will default to "production" mode.

 10. If you look at the `src/pages/example.tsx` implementation, you can see that we're using Chaise's `AppWrapper`.
 This will inject all the styles that we need.
 By default, it will also fetch the user session on load.
-Since we're testing locally, we should skip that as that request will just fail.
-So make sure to add `dontFetchSession` to props of `AppWrapper`.
+We should skip that since we're testing locally, as that request will fail.
+So make sure to add `dontFetchSession` to the props of `AppWrapper`.

     ```tsx
     <AppWrapper ... dontFetchSession >